 Homemade DIY wills are well known for creating legal confusion.
 In this article we look at the risks of homemade wills and how they can result in legal disputes.
 For guidance on disputing a homemade will or a free review of your case just call freephone 0333 888 0407 or send us an email.

-It is no doubt the case that for many people, cost is at the forefront of their mind when they decide against using a solicitor to create their Will.
-An ‘off the shelf' Will writing pack is cheaper than using a solicitor to do the job; though the diffrential is possibly not as much as some people assume.
-But any savings that can be achieved may well be eclipsed by the cost of legal action if the Will is later disputed or the need for judicial clarification arises.
+It is no doubt the case that for many people, cost is at the forefront of their mind when they decide against using a solicitor to create their will.
+An ‘off the shelf’ will writing pack is cheaper than using a solicitor to do the job; though the differential is possibly not as much as some people assume.
+But any savings that can be achieved may well be eclipsed by the cost of legal action as disputing a homemade will becomes increasingly common.

-Further problems arose because of the wording of the Will itself.
-Mr Aleksic’s English was not perfect and the Court identified that there was faulty grammar, misspelt words and misplaced punctuation within the Will.
+Further problems arose because of the wording of the will itself.
+Mr Aleksic’s English was not perfect and the court identified that there was faulty grammar, spelling errors and misplaced punctuation within the will.
 More problematic was the uncertainty caused by the wording of several of the gifts.
 A legacy of £10,000 to “Brit.
 Cancer Research” was uncertain as no such organisation existed.
-The amount to be given to another beneficiary had been obliterated and replaced without any indication of whether the change had been made before or after the Will had been signed.
+The amount to be given to another beneficiary had been obliterated and replaced without any indication of whether the change had been made before or after the will had been signed.

-If you are considering making a Will it is undoubtedly worth thinking about whether you would rather incur the relatively minor cost of using a solicitor or risk your beneficiaries potentially losing out on a large part of their inheritance when the Courts have to determine what you intended your Will to achieve.
+If you are considering making a Will it is undoubtedly worth thinking about whether you would rather incur the relatively modest cost of using a solicitor or risk your beneficiaries potentially losing out on a large part of their inheritance when the courts have to determine what you intended your Will to achieve.